-The Meridian Therapies, including EFT (Emotional freedom Techniques) are a set of techniques based on points along traditional Chinese acupuncture meridians.
-Sometimes these are referred to as “tapping” techniques because they involve stimulating certain points by tapping them with the fingers.
+Tapping, Meridian Therapies, or “Energy Psychology, including EFT (Emotional freedom Techniques) are techniques based on points along traditional Chinese acupuncture meridians.
+Sometimes these are referred to as “tapping” because they involve stimulating certain points by tapping them with the fingers.
 EFT was developed by Gary Craig.
+Other techniques include EMDR, TAT, TFT, and BSFF.

 Meridian Therapies are easily adapted to remote or proxy (surrogate) use.
 Clients can easily learn the technique in a few minutes, and apply them to their animal companions.
 We’ll look at the human technique first.